wjharper/elementary-post-install/README.md

 elementary-post-install
 =======================

-A script that setup my environment
+A script to setup my environment